One decision.

 The brand had been increasing ad spend across Meta and TikTok for months.
 Instead of growth, they got the opposite.
 Fewer visitors, fewer purchases, tighter margins.
 The team had theories.
 Their agency had recommendations.
 Everyone wanted to try something different.

-The real problem wasn't the ads.
-It was the decision underneath them.
+The real problem wasn't necessarily the ads.
+It was the buyer journey underneath them.
 Every stakeholder had a different theory, a different priority, and a different idea of what to test next.
 The result was inaction dressed as strategy.

-"We're spending more but earning less — and we don't know which lever to pull."
+"We're spending more on ads but earning less.
+We don’t know what to do next."

 The founder's problem statement